Last Updated on August 13, 2021 by Christina

-Each spring, before the first camping trip, I clean the camper like I’m Felix Unger on steroids.
-It’s amazing how dirty the rv gets when it’s been sitting unused for at least half a year.
+Each spring, before the first camping trip, I clean the camper like I’m Felix Unger (or Sheldon Cooper if you’re too young to remember The Odd Couple) on steroids.
+It’s amazing how dirty the RV gets when it’s been sitting unused for a few months.
 It’s during this cleaning that I get a more thorough inspection of any repairs that might be needed.

 Before we go any further, let’s not assume we all have the same standards of clean.
 I’m reminded of this every time I pass by my children’s bedrooms.
 And every time I see someone not wearing gloves at the dump station.
 That being said, I can reasonably assure you that my idea of clean would fall well within the accepted standards.

 So, without further procrastinating, this is how I clean the interior of my camper.

 - Window cleaner (i.e. Windex)